50 common weather terms, explained

 Meteorologists commonly refer to fronts, which exists between two large bodies of air that each exhibit similar temperature and moisture conditions.
 Cold fronts are boundaries between warm and cold bodies of air when the cold air is replacing the warm air.
 Warm fronts describe the opposite effect.

-One of the main prevailing winds, westerlies blow, as the name implies, from the west.
+One of the main prevailing winds, westerlies blow from the west as the name implies.
 Fed by polar winds from high-pressure areas, they’re strongest in the winter when pole pressure is low.

 Powerful prevailing winds that move east across the tropics, trade winds got their name because they have been instrumental throughout history to travel, communication, trade, exploration, and war.
 Even today, the shipping industry relies on these intense and predictable winds.